-With a yearly turnover of more than 100 arts projects and initiatives that lead to an increased number of people with a disability creating and experiencing art, Arts Access Victoria is the state's leading arts and disability organisation.
-Includes news and what's on tabs.
+With a yearly turnover of more than 100 arts projects and initiatives that lead to an increased number of PwDs creating and experiencing art, Arts Access Victoria is the state's leading arts and disability organisation.
+Includes News and Events tabs.